IvanHeriver/sectionResizer/README.md

 # Licence

-This is released under the GNU GPL v3.0 licence.
+This is released under the MIT licence.